Kyle-Post-28/First-Java-Course/README.md

-# First-Java-Course
+# SAT-Scores
-This is a collection of some of my first java file created during my Introduction to Programming course CMIS 141.
-The goal is to show all the various files as individual projects.
+This program creates a Student object that ask the users to input their first and last name, their id number, and birth year.
+Then the program will generate a random SAT scores to that object.
+In addition, there is a test file to test the student object as well.